-How to Get Historical Football Data via API (2026 Guide)
+Historical Football Data via API — 2026 Guide

 Historical football data is the foundation of prediction models, academic research, betting algorithms, and long-form sports journalism.
-If you want to know how a team performs away in December, whether a striker's output declines after 30, or how league competitiveness has shifted over the last two decades - you need years of structured match data, not just last weekend's results.
+If you want to know how a team performs away in December, whether a striker's output declines after 30, or how league competitiveness has shifted over the last a decade - you need years of structured match data, not just last weekend's results.

 This guide shows you how to fetch historical football data via API, bulk-download multiple seasons, handle rate limits properly, and load everything into Pandas for analysis.
-We will use TheStatsAPI, which covers 20+ years of historical match data across 1,196 competitions and 84,000+ players.
+We will use TheStatsAPI, which covers 10 years of historical match data across 80 competitions (with up to 1,196 available on request) and 84,000+ players.

 Who Needs Historical Football Data